Luis Garavito: 1980s

 Upon discovering Adolf Hitler's autobiography Mein Kampf, Garavito became very fond of the Nazi leader and even made several connections between both of their lives, such as traumatic childhoods, homosexual experiences and years spent in vagrancy.
 He thus developed an obsessive admiration of Hitler and the mass graves of the Holocaust, later remarking to investigators that he "liked the concentration camps".
 On 25 January 1984, his 27th birthday, Garavito was housed under psychiatric care for 33 days following a mental breakdown; he was prescribed antipsychotic medication and referred to psychotherapy for his depression.
 After obtaining a permit to leave on 28 February, Garavito instead fled to Pereira, Department of Risaralda, where he immediately molested two children in the sector of Getsemani before leaving their photographs with his older sister.
 When he was publicly identified, he fled the city.
 Garavito then resumed storing scalpels, candles and razor blades in plastic bags for future victims.
 Having sexually abused more than a hundred children by this time, Garavito was then briefly detained for stealing jewelry from a friend.

-Garavito also developed an obsession with domestic terrorist Campo Elías Delgado, a self-declared Vietnam veteran, who murdered his own mother (and several others) at a Bogotá restaurant in December 1986.
+Garavito also developed an obsession with mass murderer Campo Elías Delgado, a self-declared Vietnam veteran, who murdered his own mother (and several others) at a Bogotá restaurant in December 1986.
 Garavito admired the national attention Delgado received, and wished to emulate him, while he and others watched the headlines on television at a bar.
 From this point on, Garavito fantasized about acquiring a machine gun and annihilating his father and family before committing suicide.
-Idolizing certain murderers, Garavito felt that committing suicide following a mass murder of his family would be an ideal way to die for him.
+Idolizing certain murderers, Garavito felt that committing suicide following a mass murder of his family would be an ideal way for him to die.

 During this period, Garavito dated a single mother, Graciela Zabaleta, who resided near the local psychiatric centres in which he was committed.
 After introducing himself, Garavito casually suggested that she be his permanent companion.
 Charmed by his confidence, Zabaleta let Garavito live with her in Pereira, in exchange for providing meals and helping to pay bills in the household.
 Instead, Garavito was generally absent, yet acted as a protective and fatherly figure over the household.
 This lead Zabaleta to be wary of his alcoholism, which notably seemed to trigger his scandalous and antisocial behaviour.